IFilm: Company history

 iFilm was founded in 1997 by filmmaker Raphael Raphael as a thinktank for artists and technicians about future directions of film.
 Raphael sold the domain to Rodger Raderman, founder of iFilm.net.
 The original intent of iFilm was to make short, independent films available online.
 It rejected home movies and pornography, but was open to all other film types.
 By August 1999, the site had over 450 movies, offices in New York, Los Angeles, and San Francisco, and employed 40+ people.
 Also during the summer of 1999, film editor Andrew Hindes and former sales and marketing head of Variety (magazine) Coco Jones joined the iFilm team.
 "If the consumer thinks about 'films', then we want them to come to iFilm as their first point of entry," said founder Rodger Raderman.
 "We see ourselves as the portal – the first stop on the web for all things film-related."

-iFilm had many high-profile investors, such as Axiom Ventures, Inc., Eastman Kodak, Liberty Digital, Rainbow Media (Now AMC Networks, Sony Pictures Entertainment, Vulcan Inc., and Yahoo!.
+iFilm had many high-profile investors, such as Axiom Ventures, Inc., Eastman Kodak, Liberty Digital, Rainbow Media (Now AMC Networks), Sony Pictures Entertainment, Vulcan Inc., and Yahoo!.

 iFilm suffered serious losses in 2000 as a result of the dot-com bubble bust.
-It reorganized under CEO Kevin Wendel in 2001 rebounded with a new focus on viral video.
-Prior to 2005, when YouTube did not yet exist, iFilm was the destination for online viral videos.
+It reorganized under CEO Kevin Wendel in 2001 and rebounded with a new focus on viral video.
+Prior to 2005, when YouTube was founded, iFilm was one of the primary destinations for viral videos on the internet.

 Acquisition

 On October 15, 2005, under CEO Blair Harrison iFilm was purchased by Viacom for $49 million, with the hopes of creating their own user-generated YouTube rival.
 Instead, in December 2006, iFilm was bundled with MTV Networks' entertainment group. iFilm had a brief life with MTV Networks.
-On January 13, 2006, a television series presented as a collaboration between iFilm and VH1 entitled Web Junk 20 debuted on VH1.
+On January 13, 2006, a television series presented as a collaboration between iFilm and VH1 titled Web Junk 20 debuted on VH1.
 The show was marginally popular, airing for 3 seasons.